 Also, the world is cruel, you as investors are taken for granted.
-See how one of the readers when tried to surrender his LIC policy was treated.
+See how one of the readers, when tried to surrender his LIC policy, was treated.

 Hello – I approached the branch manager on cancellation – it’s not even 7 days – he is asking me to get the agent to the branch! is this correct ?
 I have a question : If I want to surrender the policy or retrieve the maturity amount , is the agent required , this is weird stuff , If this is not true, please help me how this can be escalated and resolved .

-Over analysis leads to more delay
+Over-analysis leads to more delay

-Its like you bought a bad stock and you didn’t sell it off when you had a 10% loss.
+It’s like you bought a bad stock and you didn’t sell it off when you had a 10% loss.
 You wanted to get out of it at the right time and then it will send down by another 10% and then another 20% and finally out of frustration you sell it at 50% loss wondering why you didn’t take 10% loss itself at the first place.

 In the same way, most of the investors keep thinking about the loss they are going to make if they get out of the bad financial product and keep postponing their decision.
 Here is one comment from our blog where an investor shares his state of mind.
 You can see that he feels so stuck.
 This is a very common problem

 So the big problem which happens when you buy a wrong financial product is that you waste your valuable energy trying to fix the issue.
-That precious time should have gone in earning more money and managing it well.
+That precious time should have gone into earning more money and managing it well.

 Opportunity cost here means what is the other thing an investor could have done had he not got into a bad financial product.
 This is a very important thing to understand for financial success.
 Imagine a bad decision, where you invest Rs 5 lacs and after 2 yrs, your money worth is just Rs 4 lacs.
 You are in a loss of Rs 1 lac ?

-NO, its not just Rs 1 lac.
+NO, it’s not just Rs 1 lac.

-Because you could have taken a right decision and could have made a profit which you lost in addition to the real loss.
+Because you could have taken the right decision and could have made a profit which you lost in addition to the real loss.
 In that same example I gave above, you could have invested Rs 5 lacs in such a way that it would have become 6 lacs in 2 yrs.
 So your opportunity cost is Rs 1 lacs which you didn’t make here.
-Instead you are sitting on a loss of Rs 1 lac.
+Instead, you are sitting on a loss of Rs 1 lac.

-Another example is of a young investor who wants to create a big corpus in long term, but he/she is maximizing the PPF by investing Rs 1.5 lacs per year in that.
+Another example is of a young investor who wants to create a big corpus in the long term, but he/she is maximizing the PPF by investing Rs 1.5 lacs per year in that.

 Do you know how does it feel when you take some financial decision by trusting someone and you lose money?
 The tweet below was done by Kalpen Parekh, CEO Of IDFC Mutual funds.